 Due to the rapidly evolving nature of this public health crisis, the BOP will update the open COVID-19 confirmed positive test numbers, recoveries, and the number of COVID-19 related deaths each weekday at 3:00 p.m.
 The positive test numbers are based on the most recently available confirmed lab results involving open cases from across the agency as reported by the BOP's Office of Occupational Health and Safety at 11:00 a.m. each day.
 BOP field sites may report additional updates throughout the day.
 Data is subject to change based on additional reporting.

 The BOP has begun additional testing of asymptomatic inmates to assist in slowing transmissions within a correctional setting.
 As such, our data reflects an increase in the number of COVID-19 positive tests reflected in the table below.
 The BOP is able to better utilize this information for the management of an outbreak at the relevant, affected facility.

-The inmate totals listed do not include inmates participating in the Federal Location Monitoring program, inmates supervised under the USPO, or being held in privately managed prisons.
+The inmate totals listed do not include inmates participating in the Federal Location Monitoring program, inmates supervised under the USPO, or being held in privately-managed prisons or state facilities/jails.
 Additionally, the reference to the FCI Butner Low below refers to an isolation unit that is physically separated from the rest of the LSCI.
 References to RRCs include both individuals housed at the RRC and individuals on home confinement under the RRC's supervision.